Bachelor of Science in Human Nutrition and Foods (ACEND Accredited Track)

 Bachelor of Science in Human Nutrition and Foods (Nutritional Sciences Track)

-The Bachelor of Science in Human Nutrition and Foods (Nutritional Sciences Track) is a pre-professional degree plan designed to meet the requirements for Pre-med, dental, optometry, pharmacy and other post-graduate programs in the health care arena.
+The Bachelor of Science in Human Nutrition and Foods (Nutritional Sciences Track) is a degree plan designed to prepare students to apply for post-graduate professional programs in medicine, dental, optometry, pharmacy and other post-graduate programs in the health care arena.
+Students preparing to apply for professional programs after graduation must complete the degree requirements and the prerequisites for the post-graduate health profession of their choice.
 Students earning a degree in the Nutritional Sciences track will have an in-depth knowledge of the science of nutrition and a solid foundation in applied science.

 The Nutritional Science track is not a pathway to become a Registered Dietitian Nutritionist (RD/N), students wishing to pursue the RD/N credential must complete the ACEND Accredited Track.